Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Now that we’ve so extensively praised the apparel of Fossil wristwear, it’s about time to have a look at the most notable collections the brand has to offer.

-The collection of Fossil watches boasts casual, minimalist, dive inspired, smartwatches, and chronograph feature timepieces.
+Fossil watches boast casual, minimalist, dive inspired, smartwatches, and chronograph feature timepieces.
 Let’s have a closer look at them!

 Generally equipped with genuine brown leather, the watches mostly come with chronograph function and 3-hand dial.
 Roman numerics are often used instead of Arabic ones, combining modern and vintage styles into unique appearance.

-Townsman watches come with both, quartz and automatic self-winding movement.
+Townsman watches come in either quartz or automatic movement.
 You’ll find some examples of the Twist multifunction mechanism as well.

-Mechanical watches often boast skeletonized dial with wheels and gears of the movement visible, and some models even have the famous tourbillon design, giving them a grandiose look.
+Mechanical watches often boast a skeletonized dial with wheels and gears visible.

 The Minimalist line provides eye-catching yet straightforward watches.
 Being perfect dress watches, they all have a slim case and easily readable dial.
 Brown leather is a cross-cutting characteristic, but stainless steel straps are also prevalent.